JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 - Which insurance companies hold the largest share of the Chilean market?
 - How has premium volume evolved across reporting periods?
 - How concentrated is the market among the leading insurers?
-- Which insurance segments show the strongest market participation?
+- Which insurance segments show the largest share of premium volume?
 - How does competitive positioning change over time?
 - Which companies gain or lose market share between periods?